 Blog posts that include stats get 283% more backlinks!.

 According to QuickSprout, blog posts that contain stats and data get more backlinks.
 Why? people love to include stats in their blog posts.
 If your post contains a lot of statistics or information from research or case studies, people will link to your blog post to add credibility to their own post.
-Writtent did a case study on this.
-According to their case study, you can drive over 300 backlinks to a blog post simply by adding data.
+According to a case study by Writtent, you can drive over 300 backlinks to a blog post simply by adding data.

 Tip #11: How to Write Engaging blog posts?
 Keep them reading your blog post to the end

 Most readers do not read a blog post to the end.
 If you made it this far, you’re awesome and thanks for reading!
 You really need to give your readers incentive to keep reading.
 My best tip for achieving this is to read your own damn blog post.